Which QA frameworks are used in Drupal automated testing?

 Starting with the right QA frameworks — like PHPUnit — makes your test suite easier to scale.
 As your product grows, your tests grow with it.
 And every layer of confidence you build today makes future changes faster and safer.

-The core of Drupal testing: PHPUnit
+The core of Drupal automated testing: PHPUnit

 Aliaksandr puts it: